-To learn more, visit a banking center or online at firstbanktexas.com.
+To learn more, visit a banking center or online at wisconsinbankandtrust.com.

-1The promotion is available to both new and existing customers who open new Money Market accounts.
+The promotion is available to both new and existing customers who open new Money Market accounts.
 Customers must transfer new funds from an external bank account.
 Money Market interest rate and Annual Percentage Yields (APY) are accurate as of 08/16/2024.
-Interest rate and APY tiers apply to the following balances: 5.13% interest rate and 5.25% APY on balances of \$0.01 to \$5,000.00, 5.13% interest rate and 5.25% APY on balances of \$5,000.01 to \$25,000.00, 5.13% interest rate and 5.25% APY on balances of \$25,000.01 to \$100,000.00,5.13% interest rate and 5.25% APY on balances of \$100,000.01 and above.
+Interest rate and APY tiers apply to the following balances: 5.13% interest rate and 5.25% APY on balances of \$0.01 to \$5,000.00, 5.13% interest rate and 5.25% APY on balances of \$25,000.01 to \$100,000.00, 5.13% interest rate and 5.25% APY on balances of \$100,000.01 and above.
 Minimum deposit to open account is \$2,500.00.
 Minimum balance to obtain APY is \$0.01.
 Fees may reduce earnings. \$2,500.00 minimum daily balance to avoid the maintenance fee of \$15.00.
 Credits to your account, including the monthly interest payment could move your balance into a different rate tier.
 Customers are responsible for monitoring their account balances.
 Rates and terms may change after the account is opened at the bank's discretion.
-Money Market account is a Consumer Money Market account.
-Only Money Market accounts are eligible for this promotion.
+Money Market account is a Consumer Money Market accounts are eligible for the promotion.
 No other money market accounts are eligible for the promotion.
 The offer may be discontinued or changed at any time without notice.
 Geographic restrictions may apply.
 Account opening is subject to approval.